mono0926/adaptive_dialog/README.md

 }
 ```

-## The input text color same with backgound when use CupertinoTextInputDialog
+## The input text color same with backgound when using CupertinoTextInputDialog

 This fixes the problem.